7aitsev/ansible-tuto/step-05/README.md

-# Ansible tutorial: Refining apache setup
+# Ansible tutorial: Refining Apache setup

-We've installed apache, now let's set up our virtualhost.
+We've installed Apache, now let's set up our virtualhost.

 ## Refining the playbook

 We need just one virtualhost on our server, but we want to replace the default one with something more specific.
-So we'll have to remove the current (presumably `default`) virtualhost, send our virtualhost, activate it and restart apache.
+So we'll have to remove the current (presumably `default`) virtualhost, send our virtualhost, activate it and restart Apache.

 Let's create a directory called `files`, and add our virtualhost configuration for host1, which we'll call `awesome-app`: